fat-panda-club/info-node/README.md

 ## Notes

-This will send your live node metric to panda-bot every 5 minutes, please do not increase the frequency as it will be rejected
+The script will send your live node metric to panda-bot on average every 5 minutes, please do not increase the frequency as it will be rejected

 If you'd like extra metrics to be monitored please [contact us via Discord](https://discord.gg/Hs57Jg4) and make a Pull Request